 Will my child be spending virtually all their class time on the computer?

-My child has a question about how to use the Maths Pathway system — how do they get help?
+My child has a question about how to use Maths Pathway — how do they get help?

-What happens if my child doesn’t understand something they are learning in Maths Pathway?
+What happens if my child doesn’t understand something they are learning in their individualised learning modules?

-Is the teacher still teaching the class from up the front of the room on the blackboard?
+Is the teacher still teaching the class from up the front of the room on the whiteboard?

 If the teacher isn't explaining everything to my child, how can they learn new things?

 Students receive explicit instruction and examples individually, because every student is learning something different at any given point in time.
 This is done through written explanations, worked examples, and videos that students can watch.
-Teachers also work with small groups and individuals to provide extra instruction when students get stuck.
-If any students feel as though they need more explicit instruction, they need to let their teacher know.
-This individual learning approach is different from what has happened in the past, but is extremely effective; this is the driving idea behind Maths Pathway.
+Teachers also work with small groups to broaden their understanding of a concept and they work with individuals to provide extra instruction when students get stuck.

 My child has a maths tutor.
 How can the tutor best help with Maths Pathway?